gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine nodded, sucking air into her mouth to cool its contents as her grandfather quickly filled her in on what had happened while she had been away.
-There had been a rockslide when the mountain berthed---nobody had been hurt, but it had made kindling out of the shearing shed above the goat pasture.
-A few house beams had cracked or skewed; some crockery had been broken, as had Mamaere Mayeule's favorite dayglass lantern.
+There had been a rockslide when the mountain berthed–nobody had been hurt, but it had made kindling out of the shearing shed above the goat pasture.
+But a few house beams had cracked or skewed, and some crockery had been broken, as had Mamaere Mayeule's favorite dayglass lantern.

-FIXME: Niquolas leaves.
+Papaere Vurt slid a folded piece of paper across the table to Erileine.
+"Niquolas wanted me to give this to you," he said gruffly.
+"He and a couple of others–they decided they'd had enough.
+Or maybe they were planning to go walkabout when we got to Gandan Berth.
+Anyway, they came down past my place, and he stopped in and…"  The old man shrugged, clearly uncomfortable.

 The writing was blocky and awkward.
-"The coconuts are under the boards in the drying shed I bet they really are worth a lot you will see you can keep it all Niq."
+"The coconuts are under the boards in the drying shed I bet they really are worth a lot you will see you can keep it all love Niq."
 He had signed it with an elaborate curlicued 'N' that took up a quarter of the page.

-As her mother took her bowl from the table, Erileine said, "Papaere?
+Erileine folded it and tucked it into her pocket as her mother took her bowl from the table.
+"Papaere?
 What are you going to do when the soldiers come?"

 Her mother was behind her, so she didn't see her freeze, but his grandfather did.
 "Don't know," Vurt said.
 "Worry about that when